Index bounded relative symplectic cohomology: Introduction

 \section{Introduction}

 Given a closed symplectic manifold $(M, \omega)$ and a compact subset $D$ of $M$, the relative symplectic cohomology $SH_{M}(D)$ is a Floer-theoretic invariant, which captures both dynamical and topological information of the pair $(M, D)$.
 Its construction by Varolgunes \cite{Var} is based on the Hamiltonian Floer theory of $M$ with more algebraic ingredients.
-Roughly speaking, one considers a family of increasing Hamiltonian functions that goes to zero on $D$ while going to positive infinity on $M-D$.
+Roughly speaking, one considers a family of increasing Hamiltonian functions that go to zero on $D$ while going to positive infinity on $M-D$.
 Then $SH_{M}(D)$ is defined as the homology of a completed telescope of Floer complexes, given by this family of Hamiltonian functions.

 The idea of using Hamiltonian functions ``localized at a subset'' may date back to Cieliebak-Floer-Hofer \cite{CFH} and Viterbo \cite{Vit1}.
 Recently there are several new versions of Hamiltonian Floer theories related to this idea and aimed at various local-to-global problems.
 Besides \cite{Var}, let us mention an incomplete list: Groman \cite{Gro}, McLean \cite{M2020} and Venkatesh \cite{Ven}.
 A priori, the definitions in \cite{Gro, M2020, Var, Ven} are different, depending on whether $M$ is open or closed, taking completion with the action filtration or the Novikov filtration, and the orders of taking different limits.
 It would be interesting to compare these theories to attack particular problems.
-But in this article we mainly focus on the version of $SH_{M}(D)$ by Varolgunes, and just touch one comparison result about the action-complete symplectic cohomology by Venkatesh.
+But in this article we mainly focus on the version of $SH_{M}(D)$ by Varolgunes.

 Along its definition in \cite{Var}, several good properties of this invariant $SH_{M}(D)$ have been established, including the Hamiltonian isotopy invariance, a K\"unneth formula, a displaceability criterion and the Mayer-Vietoris property.
 These properties indicate that this invariant would play an important role in symplectic topology and mirror symmetry.
 One motivation of it comes from mirror symmetry suggested by Seidel \cite{Se2} and the family Floer program.
 On the other hand, some symplectic topological applications have already appeared in \cite{TVar, DGPZ}.
 Also see its relation with quantum cohomology by Borman-Sheridan-Varolgunes \cite{BSV}.